ianlucas/cs2-inventory-simulator-plugin/README.md

 - ⛔ Graffiti

 > [!IMPORTANT]
-> ⛔ means I'm not aware of a way to modify using CSSharp or C++ and is very unlikely to be implemented any time soon.
+> ⛔ indicates that I'm unaware of a way to modify using CSSharp or C++ and that it's highly unlikely to be implemented anytime soon.

 > [!WARNING]
-> Right now I'm open to issue reports, please don't open feature request or suggestion issues - they will be closed.
-I may take your comments into account, but the issue is going to remain closed.
+> Currently, I'm accepting issue reports, but please refrain from opening feature requests or suggestion issues as they will be closed.
+While I may consider your comments, the issue will remain closed.

 ## Installation

 1. Make sure `FollowCS2ServerGuidelines` is `false` in `addons/counterstrikesharp/configs/core.json`.
-2. [Download](https://github.com/ianlucas/cs2-inventory-simulator-plugin/releases) the latest release of CS2 Inventory Simulator Plugin.
+2. [Download the latest release](https://github.com/ianlucas/cs2-inventory-simulator-plugin/releases) of CS2 Inventory Simulator Plugin.
-3. Extract the .zip file contents into `addons/counterstrikesharp`.
+3. Extract the ZIP file contents into `addons/counterstrikesharp`.

 ### Configuration

 #### `css_minmodels` ConVar

-* Description: Limits the usage of agents by the players.
+* Description: Restricts the usage of agents by players.
 * Type: `int`
 * Default: `0`
 * Values:
-	- `0` - agents allowed.
+	- `0` - All agents allowed.
-	- `1` - current map default agents. **Note:** currently the same as `2` as Valve is yet to add them back.
+	- `1` - Default agents for the current map. **Note:** Currently the same as `2``  as Valve has not yet added them back.
-	- `2` - SAS and Phoenix agents only.
+	- `2` - Only SAS and Phoenix agents allowed.

 #### `css_inventory_simulator` ConVar